-Law Enforcer: Police, Thief Takers, Security Guards, Bounty Hunters etc.
+Law Enforcer: Police, Thief Takers, Security Guards, Bounty Hunters, Watchmen etc.

-Outdoorsman: Hunters, Gamekeepers, Cowboys, Woodsmen, Nomads, Drifters etc
+Outdoorsman: Hunters, Gamekeepers, Cowboys, Rangers, Nomads, Drifters etc.

-Spy: Secret Agents, Corporate Spies, Undercover Detectives etc
+Spy: Intelligence Agents, Corporate Spies, Undercover Detectives etc.

 Trader: Merchants, Traders, Pedlars, Shopkeepers etc.

-Worker: Peasants, Miners, Tradesmen, Factory Workers, Office Workers, Slaves etc.
+Worker: Peasants, Miners, Craftsmen, Factory Workers, Office Workers, Slaves etc.